danwing/metadata/draft-rw-flow-metadata.md

 * When signaled in binary, the PacketNature bit is cleared (0).
 * When signaled in JSON, it is encoded as name "Discard" and value "false".

-### Packet Nature for Reliable Traffic
+### Reliable Traffic

-For reliable traffic, the Packet Nature indicates whether the packet belongs to bulk or real-time traffic.
+For reliable traffic, this metadata indicates whether the packet belongs to bulk or real-time traffic.

 #### Network Treatment